top of page

 What is disability related expenditure (DRE)?

 Disability-related expenditure, also known as 'DRE,' represents the additional costs that Disabled people, older people, or people with long-term health conditions may incur.
 These expenses can vary widely, covering items and services such as heating, clothing, specialised food, and basic household or gardening assistance.
 Local authorities must allow these as part of a financial assessment before calculating what a person pays for their care.
 The DRE Calculator can help you reduce your care charges.
-Indeed, in some cases, people have reduced their care charges to zero.

 How Can the DRe Calculator Help You Reduce Social Care Charges?